 “Thank you.
 Let’s greet the morning well-rested,” Caines lies down on his bed.

-“A good suggestion,” Christophe lies down on the makeshift bed.
+“A good suggestion,” Christopher lies down on the makeshift bed.
 He puts out the kerosene lamp.

 The entire theater becomes an abode of darkness, permeated with silence and peace.
 The stage is empty.
 The hall has seen off its last spectator.
 The nighttime performance of three actors has ended with quiet applause in recognition of the secret’s disclosure.
 Not only has Godlight lost the last remnants of trust in his family’s friends.
 Caines, who hasn’t trusted anyone around him for a long time, has stopped trusting his assistant Thacker, whom he trusted as he trusted himself.
 A true night of disappointments.
 The entire city is built on betrayal and lies, cemented by the blood and bones of people who have fallen victim to knives in the back.